ihmcrobotics/ihmc-java-ros2-communication/docs/Making a release.md

 Make sure the generated files have LF (Unix) line separators.

-In TimeReference.java, you must refactor getSource() to getSourceAsStringBuilder().

 > Note: In IntelliJ, you may need to build with Eclipse compiler and use "Build, no error check".